Update (October 2021)

 The poker economy relies on depositors, not winners, and yet in a typical online poker rewards program, depositors get very little rewards beyond their initial sign-up bonus offer.
 While the average rakeback from Stars Rewards does increase as your total rake contribution increases, the biggest determining factor for the size of your rewards is your player profile.
 The player profile calculation has many factors, but the biggest factor is whether you are a net depositor or a net withdrawer.
 Players who regularly contribute to the PokerStars poker economy get rewards as high as 65% rakeback, while players who are already withdrawing from the economy in the form of winnings have their rewards reduced to as little as 5% rakeback.

 Not only have they dramatically increased the rewards for net depositors, but PokerStars have also made the rewards program far more attractive to gamblers.
 Instead of getting a boring fixed rakeback percentage, players earn rewards chests with prizes that can vary from 7¢ to $50 for the lowest value chests and $10 to $1,000 for the highest value Stars Rewards chests.

 So while the Stars Rewards program is clearly bad for winners, it is probably good for poker.
-If you're a winning poker player and the idea of getting as little as 5% rakeback sickens you, then we suggest you sign up with either Americas Cardroom or Redbet, both of whom still offer amazing rewards for winning players.
+If you're a winning poker player and the idea of getting as little as 2.5% rakeback sickens you, then we suggest you download Americas Cardroom, as they offer amazing rewards for all players:

 If you want a more detailed analysis of which site offers you the best rakeback rewards based on your specific player profile, feel free to complete our free rakeback calculator form.